What Actually Is A Millennial?

 If you’re wondering whether you’re a Millennial, then it’s probably safe to say you’re not.
 As by this point in your life, you would already know if you were.
 Need to double check?
 Born between 1981 and 1996 or between the ages of 23 and 38 (in 2019)?
 Then yes, you’re a Millennial.

 Everyone seems to have had their fair share of what a Millennial is or isn’t, what trouble they cause and the benefits they may add too.
 According to William Strauss and Neil Howe, authors of the bestselling book, 13th Gen, Millennials are ambitious, optimistic, collaborative and confident at home and at work.
 They’re also super-stressed and co-dependant on parents.
 Marguerita Cheng from Forbes online describes them as socially conscious, technology-based, educated and health conscious.
 Others mention how Millennials are happy to fight authority and expect far more from the workplace than the generations before them.

 So with these characteristics in mind, let’s discuss Millennials at work and whether their working life is more stressful than the generations who went before them.
-And how does this affect their mental health and cognitive function?
+And explore how this can affect mental health and cognitive function.

 A Brief Overview Of The workplace in 2019

 - Flexible working has become more of a thing

 - The 9 to 5 seems to have slipped into the 9 till work is complete…